Use of district heating equals higher energy efficiency and individual comfort

-Trends in district energy sector are moving:
+Trends driving district energy

 Addressing main challenges in district energy